-We’re providing shelter and essential aid items to families affected by the the Lake Chad Basin crisis in Nigeria, Cameroon and Niger.
+We’re providing aid to families affected by the the Lake Chad Basin crisis.

 Every minute, more families – just like yours – lose everything in the chaos of conflict.
 Their homes, their livelihoods, and even family members are brutally snatched away.

 When missiles and mortars leave cities in ruins, when troops storm villages, when families fear for their lives – we believe that shelter can cut through the chaos.